MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 are loaded in a background Windows PowerShell 5.1 process by Windows PowerShell Compatibility feature.

-### Using the Compatibility feature
+## Using the Compatibility feature

-When the first module is imported using Windows PowerShell Compatibility feature, PowerShell creates a remote session named `WinPSCompatSession` that is running in a background Windows PowerShell 5.1 process.
-This process is created when the Compatibility feature imports the first module.
-The process is closed when the last such module is removed (using `Remove-Module`) or when PowerShell process exits.
+When the first module is imported using Windows PowerShell Compatibility feature, PowerShell creates a remote session named `WinPSCompatSession` that runs in a background Windows PowerShell 5.1 process.
+PowerShell creates this process when the Compatibility feature imports the first module.
+The process is closed when the last module is removed (using `Remove-Module`) or when PowerShell process exits.

 The modules loaded in the `WinPSCompatSession` session are used via implicit remoting and reflected into current PowerShell session.
 This is the same